-- f.
-Breakwaters, either exposed or submerged, usually are structures that protect a shore, harbor, anchorage, or basin by intercepting waves.
-Sometimes breakwaters are placed parallel to the open shoreline to retard the force of incoming waves to headland and barrier beaches. - g.
-Jetties are structures, usually of dumped stone in Rhode Island (rubble mound), that retard the migration of a tidal inlet (breachway) in order to provide safer passage for boats in and out of coastal lagoons and estuaries. - h.
-Riprap consists of stone or concrete blocks that are dumped or placed and installed without mortar.

 - a.
-The Council favors nonstructural methods for controlling erosion such as stabilization with vegetation and beach nourishment. - b.
-Riprap revetments are preferred to vertical steel, timber, or concrete seawalls and bulkheads except in ports and marinas.
-All of these forms of structural shoreline protection are considered to be permanent, not temporary structures. - c.
-When structural shoreline protection is proposed, the Council shall require that the owner exhaust all reasonable and practical alternatives including, but not limited to, the relocation of the structure and nonstructural shoreline protection methods. - d.
-Any sheet pile walls, concrete or stone walls, or other structures that are located within the 50-foot minimum setback or the erosion setback pursuant to § 1.1.7 of this Part and which would extend to a depth below grade to protect land or structures from active or future shoreline erosion shall be defined as a structural shoreline protection facility.
-Such facilities shall comply with the policies, prerequisites, prohibitions, and standards herein.

-a.
-Permits for projects with structural shoreline protection facilities located below mean high water must be obtained concurrently from the Army Corps of Engineers and the CRMC.
-Council and Army Corps requirements are designed to complement one another; applicants should consider the requirements of both agencies when beginning the permit process.
-In some cases, the Council may require an applicant to obtain applicable Army Corps of Engineers permits prior to applying to the Council.
-A CRMC Assent is not valid unless the applicant has received all required Army Corps of

-Engineers approvals.
-For purposes of federal consistency the CRMC shall require applicants to submit a copy of the completed Army Corps of Engineers application to partially fulfill the federal requirements pursuant to 15 C.F.R. § 930.
+The Council favors prefers nonstructural shoreline protection methods over all other shoreline protection methods for controlling erosion such as stabilization with vegetation and beach nourishment due to their effectiveness in preserving beaches, natural shoreline habitats and sediment dynamics. - b.
+In most cases the Council prefers hybrid shoreline protection methods over structural shoreline protection methods due to their effectiveness in preserving beaches, natural shoreline habitats and sediment dynamics as compared to structural shoreline protection. - bc.
+Where structural shoreline protection may be authorized rRiprap revetments are preferred to vertical steel, timber, or concrete seawalls and bulkheads except in where vertical structures may be proposed to service ports, and marinas and other water dependent uses bordering Types 3, 5 and 6 waters.
+All of these forms of structural shoreline protection are considered to be permanent, not temporary structures. - ed.
+When structural shoreline protection is proposed, the Council shall require that the owner exhaust all reasonable and practical alternatives including, but not limited to, the relocation of the structure(s) intended to be protected, landward re-contouring of the shoreline to create a more dissipative profile, and nonstructural and hybrid shoreline protection methods. - de.
+Any sheet pile walls, concrete or stone walls, or other structures that are located within the fifty (50) foot minimum setback or the erosion setback pursuant to § 1.1.9 of this Part and which would extend to a depth below grade to protect land or structures from active or future shoreline erosion shall be defined as a structural shoreline protection facility.
+Such facilities structures shall comply with the policies, prerequisites, prohibitions, and standards hereinof this Part. - f.
+Pursuant to § 1.3.6 of this Part, new shoreline protection shall be designed and constructed to not unreasonably interfere with the public's right to lateral shoreline access, as the public has a right to lateral access along the shoreline as provided within the Rhode Island Constitution.
+It is the Council's policy to require applicants to provide appropriate on-site access of a similar type and level to that which will be impacted by the project. - 2.
+Prerequisites - a.
+Permits for hybrid or structural shoreline protection projects with structural shoreline protection facilities any portion of the project located below mean high water the high tide line must be obtained concurrently from the Army Corps of Engineers and the CRMC.
+Council and Army Corps and CRMC requirements are designed to complement one another; applicants should consider the requirements of both agencies when beginning the permit process.
+In some cases, the Council CRMC may require an applicant to obtain applicable Army Corps of Engineers permits prior to applying to the Council.
+A CRMC Assent is not valid unless the applicant has received all required Army Corps of Engineers approvals.
+For purposes of federal consistency the CRMC shall require applicants to submit a copy of the completed Army Corps of Engineers approvals.
+For purposes of the CRMC to partially fulfill the federal requirements pursuant to 15 C.F.R. § 930.